IamLunchbox/powerdns-cli/README.md

 The following things are on my roadmap before a beta release:
 1. Pytest and Version tests

+The following features are on the roadmap:
-After the beta is done, I plan to port the code to Ansible.
+1. I want to convert this code to an Ansible module.
+2. `powerdns-cli record export` to get a specific list of entries.
+3. A docker container with powerdns-cli.
+4. `powerdns-cli version`